jarlah/scala-pong/README.md

 # pong

-A vertical pong game written in Scala.
+A pong game written in Scala.

 Work in progress.